GoGo Logo of A Phone

 Instructions

-1. Preheat the oven to 400 degrees Fahrenheit.
+1. Preheat the oven to 400 °F (200 °C).

-2. Place a salmon fillet on a baking sheet lined with parchment paper.
+2. Place the salmon fillet on a baking sheet lined with parchment paper.

-4. Bake for 12-15 minutes or until cooked through.
-The fish should flake easily.
+4. Bake for 12–15 minutes or until cooked through—the fish should flake easily.

 6. Combine the diced avocado, red onion, cilantro, lime juice, and flaked salmon in a large bowl.
 Gently toss everything together.
 Season with salt and pepper for a delicious salad chock full of the healthiest food for the elderly.